regularjs/guide/en/syntax/expression.md

 # Expression

-Expression is the heart of  template and watcher-system.
+Expression is the core of  template and watcher-system.

 <a name="expression"></a>